andreschaffer/microservices-testing-examples/README.md

 * **Deploy:** with confidence that it can interact with its neighbours, we can deploy Project A to production.
 * **Tag Pacts as Prod:** tag all its pacts and verifications as prod in the pact broker.

-**Disclaimer**: You can see these building blocks in our travis file, but the flow looks a little bit different whereas the provider support pipelines are simulated.
+**Disclaimer**: You can see these building blocks in our github actions build file, but the flow there looks a little bit different whereas the support pipelines from the providers are simulated.

 # Contributing